Mastermindzh/react-cookie-consent/README.md

 ```

 #### Flipping the buttons
-If you enable the decline button you can pass along the "flipButtons" property to turn the button around:
+If you enable the decline button you can pass along the "flipButtons" property to turn the buttons around:

 ```js
 <CookieConsent